equinor/WINC_OnePager/README.md

 It's normal for us to make a new branch if we indend to make some changes of the codes.
 This can be done with the `-b` option, for example:
 ```
-$ git checkout -b hzh/cleanup
+$ git checkout -b xyz/cleanup
 ```
-This would generate a new branch, named `hzh/cleanup`.
-Here the branch name is created by concatenating a short name, such as `hzh`,  of `equinor` account with a feature description `cleanup`.
+This would generate a new branch, named `xyz/cleanup`.
+Here the branch name is created by concatenating a short name, such as `xyz`,  of `equinor` account with a feature description `cleanup`.
 There is no need to follow this convention.
 You could simply pick any branch name as long as it makes sense.
 However, please note branch names have limitations.

 ## Virtual environment